marctell92/boundless/docs/README.md

 ### Acknowledgements
 - BOUNDLESS team for trusting me for this project and for their professional approach.
-- Code Institue Tutor Suport and Mentor Team.
+- Code Institue Tutor Support and Mentor Team.